Dirty Ghetto Kids: History

 Williams spoke with The Wall Street Journal in July 2012 to promote the expansion of the brand into the Macy's department store chain.
 In response to a question regarding the financial growth that follows the expansion, Williams explained:

 My personal goal is, like, I want my son and daughter to be old enough that their still around to where they can remember that, you know, daddy's company DGK is, like, on the billboards, or maybe commercials on TV, and, you know, those are the things that I like to pride myself on.
 Because I can tell them, "Once upon a time" stories that were real, but can actually let them know that you can defy adversity.

-The world premiere of the Parental Advisory full-length video was held at The Avalon in Hollywood, California, U.S. on December 11, 2012.
+The world premiere of the Parental Advisory full-length video was held at The Avalon in Hollywood, California, on December 11, 2012.
 Prior to the screening, the DGK team was given custom DGK pinky rings made by Ben Baller, and Juicy J and Trinidad James performed music afterwards.
 The retail release of the video occurred on December 14, 2012.
 Following the release of Parental Advisory, the majority of the DGK squad filmed a "United Nations" segment for the Berrics website, and Keelan Dadd was assigned professional status after five years with the company.

 Williams explained the ethos of both himself and DGK in a 2013 interview with the European skateboard publication, Kingpin—the importance of fun, friendship, and community is highlighted:

 I like reminiscing about the things that made me psyched on skating as a kid, it helps me go out there and keep doing it.
 The problem with most videos these days is that they just show how challenging skateboarding is, rather than showing how fun it is.
 I don't have time for that shit.
-It feels like they are going too far, we've got to go back in time… It just doesn't look fun anymore.
+It feels like they are going too far, we've got to go back in time ...
+It just doesn't look fun anymore.
 I think that's why the DGK video was so successful.
 We would go out all together, skate the same spots and you can actually see that we are having a bunch of fun.

 Boo Johnson and Marquise Henry were announced as the newest professionals on the DGK team in July 2014.
 A video to commemorate their new status was released on July 18, 2014.
 It was widely regarded as one of the best videos of 2014.

 "Free Fabes" campaign

-On October 5, 2012, DGK launched the "Free Fabes" campaign to raise legal fees for Williams' close friend and former professional skateboarder, Fabian Alomar.
+On October 5, 2012, DGK launched the "Free Fabes" campaign to raise legal fees for Williams's close friend and former professional skateboarder, Fabian Alomar.
 A member of the now-defunct brand, Menace, Alomar was arrested and detained on a drug possession charge and faced a lengthy sentence due to California's "3-strike" legislation.
 Williams appeared in a video segment, alongside Alomar, to promote the campaign.
 An unseen video part from Alomar, filmed during the height of his career, was published on the internet as part of the campaign.